CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 └─┴─┴─┘
 ```

-**BRAHMA** The main problem with nested arrays is that some of the commas are inside nested cells, and should not be used to cut the array at the top level.
-Fortunately, it is easy to mask commas which are inside inner brackets, by computing the level of nesting of brackets.
-This can be done by looking each character up in the list '[]', mapping these two characters to +1 and -1, respectively, and doing a sum scan of the result:
+**BRAHMA** Now, with nested arrays, I have the problem that some of the commas are inside nested cells, and should not be used to cut the array at the top level.
+Fortunately, it is not too hard to mask commas which are inside inner brackets, by computing the level of nesting of brackets.
+This can be done by looking each character up in the list '[]', mapping these two characters to +1 and -1, respectively (and anything else to 0), and doing a sum scan of the result:

 ```apl
      inner←'a,9,[b,[c,4]]'